Re–Directing: East || New Neighborhood in Berlin [interview]

 What is the conception of this space?

-In 2015 numerous refugee support initiatives were launched.
+In 2015, numerous refugee support initiatives were launched.
 Today, many of them don’t exist anymore.
 If someone claims, “We will help refugees,” this isn’t an approach that will work for a long-term cooperation.
 We made a clear decision – we are not there to help.
 We do not work for refugees but with refugees.
 We also decided to stay independent.
-We don’t want any state subsidies in order to stay critical, continue our political engagement and respond quickly.
+We don’t want any state subsidies in order to maintain a critical stance, continue our political engagement, and respond quickly.
 This wouldn’t be possible with project grants.
 Moreover, we want art to play a key role.
 We employ many different formats.
 I don’t want to call them projects because a project is something that has a clear-cut beginning and end.
 What we offer are ideas that we develop and continue as long as the people are interested.

 We run an alternative art school and offer a broad range of cultural events.
 It is important to mention that we also became a culture production company.
 We would like to bring together professionals and amateurs during the production process, because we think this exchange is crucial for both sides.
 All our formats are as accessible as possible, so that anyone can participate.
 If people think they don’t know what art is, we can show them that they, too, can make art and we encourage them to do so.
 We employ art to empower people to speak for themselves.
 Statistically, the voice of refugees is never heard, someone always speaks on their behalf.
 No matter if the statements are positive or negative – refugees are always represented by another person.
 We want to change this power dynamic.
 Art offers powerful tools, because artistic formats come across faster and have an immediate social effect.